min2ha/ukwa-site/content/target/55799/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Skeleton Argument of the Secretary of State for Exiting the European Union

 This document is the the government's skeleton argument in the Article 50 case in England and Wales in the High Court